jparrett/School_District_Analysis/README.md

 - **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

-Although the percentages for Thomas High School dropped slightly, the drop was not enough to effect their performance in relation to the other schools.
+Although the percentages for Thomas High School dropped slightly, the drop was not enough to affect their performance in relation to the other schools.
 They continue to be one of the top performing schools for the district.

 - **How does replacing the ninth-grade scores affect the following:**

-  - Math and reading scores by grade - For Thomas High School, the charts are now update to have a "NaN" value for all 9th grade scores.
+  - Math and reading scores by grade - For Thomas High School, the charts are now updated to have a "NaN" value for all 9th grade scores.

 <img src="/Resources/New_MathbyGrade.png" height="400"> [New_MathbyGrade.png](/Resources/New_MathbyGrade.png)